Ng Chau-pei: Biography

 Ng criticised the decision of Court of Final Appeal in September 2018 to free the group of 13 activists, who had each received jail sentences of up to 13 months from a lower court for unlawful assembly outside the Legislative Council Complex on 13 June 2014.
 "How could this be an act of loving and protecting young people?
 [The judges] are killing them!"
 Ng said as he accused the judges "sinners of society".
-Ng's remarks drew criticism from the pro-democrats, as well as Chief Executive Carrie Lam which said his comments as "unacceptable".
+Ng's remarks drew criticism from the pro-democrats, as well as Chief Executive Carrie Lam which said his comments were "unacceptable".

-During the 2019–20 Hong Kong protests, Ng slammed Li Ka Shing with coarse Cantonese slang, depicted Li "cockroach" king in a post on social media.
+During the 2019–20 Hong Kong protests, Ng slammed Li Ka Shing with coarse Cantonese slang, depicted Li as "cockroach" king in a post on social media.
 "Cockroach" is frequently being used by the police in Hong Kong as a slur for protestors.

 In March 2021, Apple Daily reported that Ng had criticized RTHK, stating that it was skewed and unprofessional.

 In February 2022, after the Witman Hung birthday party controversy, Ng defended Hung and said that "His awareness about the epidemic situation was not strong enough, but he has faced public criticisms over it, and I do not see why he should step down from the NPC".

 In August 2023, after the High Court ruled that the Department of Justice could not ban the song Glory to Hong Kong, Ng said "The court's ruling has failed to fully consider the facts and legal points provided by the DoJ."

+In December 2025, he was re-elected as Legislative Councilor through Hong Kong Island East Constituency with 39,707 votes.

+In June 2026, Ng claimed that arrests resulting from the 2024 Hong Kong trade office spy case were "complete political manipulation and judicial fabrication" by the UK government.